zhXchD/tp/docs/UserGuide.md

     ![addjournal example](images/UGExamples/addjournalExample1.png)

-1. You will be directed to the journal tab, with the new journal entry on the screen
+1. This creates a journal entry with the title `Meeting with client`, occurring at `2020-09-20 14:00` and with description `Tea`.

     ![addjournal example 2](images/UGExamples/addjournalExample2.png)